ajgoecke/sentiment_tools/README.md

 This notebook is used to load the corpus data, apply some light preprocessing, and create subsets of 1000 examples with an equal rating distribution for each corpus.
 Links to download the corpora can be found in the notebook.

 ###### Further Preprocessing:
-This notebook contains code to make the datasets corresponding to three additional test conditions with including lemmatization and stopwords or one of them.
-The stopword list we used features also the most frequent neutral words as recognized by the lexica.
+This notebook contains code to make the datasets corresponding to three additional test conditions with including lemmatization and stop words or one of them.
+The stop word list we used features also the most frequent neutral words as recognized by the lexica.
 Therefore, the sentiment results of the base configuration are needed before the additional conditions can be used.

 ###### Correlation_Parlvote:
 This notebook contains a correlation analysis between the party affiliation of a speaker, the party bringing the motion and the sentiment rating.
 For further details see the discussion section of our paper.